MicrosoftDocs/sql-docs/docs/connect/new-updated-connect.md

 > [!NOTE]
-> When binding an input/output parameter to a bigint type, if the value may end up outside the range of an [integer](docs/connect/php/../../t-sql/data-types/int-bigint-smallint-and-tinyint-transact-sql.md), you will need to specify its SQL field type as SQLSRV_SQLTYPE_BIGINT.
+> When binding an input/output parameter to a bigint type, if the value may end up outside the range of an [integer], you will need to specify its SQL field type as SQLSRV_SQLTYPE_BIGINT.
 Otherwise, it may result in a "value out of range" exception.

 **Example**